lvkv/whenfs/README.md

 ![calendar screenshot](images/calendar_screenshot.png)

-The image above contains all the image's data split up across hundreds of tiny calendar event descriptions.
+The image above is a visual representation of how data can be split up and distributed across hundreds of calendar event descriptions and metadata fields.
-The entire filesystem—files, directories, reads, writes and more—is all based on manipulating these Google Calendar events.
+The entirety of a WhenFS filesystem—files, directories, reads, writes, attributes and more—is based on manipulating these calendar events.

-WhenFS is an example of a [harder drive](http://tom7.org/harder/)—a hard drive we didn't want or need.
+WhenFS is an example of a [harder drive](http://tom7.org/harder/)—a hard drive we don't want or need.

 ## (Demo) Mount a Friend's File System